Laverda 1200: 1200T

 The existing 3CL twin downtube frame was modified with the rear shock absorbers more forward leading.
 This frame was also adopted on the 1000 cc models.
 Ceriani 38 mm front forks were fitted.
 Twin 280 mm Brembo discs were fitted on the front with a single disc of the same size on the rear.
 The cast wheels were of Laverda's own manufacture.
 The model was initially finished in red or blue with orange flashes.

 Second series

 In early 1978, a number of changes were made.
-38 mm Marzocchi front forks and yokes replaced the Ceriani items, a BTZ electronic ignition replaced the Bosch unit and the petrol tank now had badges instead of transfers.
+38 mm Marzocchi front forks and yokes replaced the Ceriani items, a BTZ electronic ignition replaced the Bosch unit, and the petrol tank now carried badges instead of transfers.

 1200 Jota America

 The 1200 Jota America was produced to comply with the US-DOT regulations.
 These included a left-side gearchange.
 The crossover linkage and rear brake master cylinder caused the footrests to be located in less than ideal positions.